 [Section 26GZQ inserted by No. 49 of 2000 s.
 49.]

 26GZR.
-Register may be amended
+Register may be amended, added to or corrected

 The Commission may amend, add to and correct the register in such manner as is necessary to make the register an accurate record of the details it contains.